 Kaufmann Performing Arts Award

-Each year, the HCA presents an award to commemorate Harry Kaufmann, a former member of the Haddonfield Civic Association and HCA president from 1971 to 1973.
-Mr. Kaufmann was a long-time Haddonfield resident and enthusiastic amateur in the world of the performing arts.
-As an employee of the Philadelphia Inter-State Dairy Council, he illustrated children’s books, sang and played his way through an educational radio program.
-He wrote, composed and directed a musical commemorating his beloved hometown, “Kings’ Road,” for which he was recognized with the Freedom Foundation Award.
+This annual award commemorates Harry Kaufmann, a former member of the Haddonfield Civic Association, long-time Haddonfield resident, and enthusiastic amateur in the performing arts world.
+As an employee of the Philadelphia Inter-State Dairy Council, he illustrated children’s books and sang and played his way through an educational radio program.
+He wrote, composed, and directed a musical commemorating his beloved hometown, for which he won a Freedom Foundation Award.
 His enthusiasm for Haddonfield and his many good deeds were more often behind the scenes and with no accolades.
 He performed quite often at center stage and enjoyed making things happen to better his fellow citizens.